mikemena/wise-trade/README.md

 1- In terminal navigate to the project folder

 2 - To create a virtual enviornment.
-In this example calling it 'stock_backend_venv' :
+In this example calling it 'alpha_venv' :

-    python3 -m venv stock_backend_venv
+    python3 -m venv alpha_venv

 3 - Activate the virtual enviornment by sourcing the activate script in its bin directory

-    source stock_backend_venv/bin/activate
+    source alpha_venv/bin/activate

 4 - To deactivate the virtual enviornment, just type 'deactivate':